D2klaas/dzPortals/docs/documentation.md

 You're done.

 ## Basic workings
-DzPortals works with 3 basic objects zones, areas and gates.
+DzPortals works with 3 basic objects **zones**, **areas** and **gates**.

-A zone defines a confined space that should be culled by the portals engine.
+A **zone** defines a confined space that should be culled by the portals engine.
-Areas define the volume of a zone.
+**Areas** define the volume of a zone.
 A zones volume can be defined by one or more areas.
-Gates are the visual connections between zones.
+**Gates** are the visual connections between zones.

 ## Zone
 <img width="225" height="225" alt="Area Gizmo in editor" src="screens/zone-icon.PNG">
 Zone should containe all visual instances of the defining space.
 If the zone is culled it gets hidden and so do all of its children nodes.

 ### Properties:
 * disabled: zone gets excluded from calculation.
 The zone will stay in its initial state until disabled = false is set